csarnevesht/reai-app/README.md

-# REAI-APP with React / Express app written in TS
+# REAI-APP with React / Express app written in TS (see https://github.com/bfeist/vite-express-ts)

 ## Description